GBATZOLIS/MSDiff/README.md

 python -m main.py --mode train or test --config path_to_config

-We have included all the configuration files for all the experiments presented in the paper:
+We have included all the configurations for all the experiments presented in this paper under the folder: configs/ve/inverse_problems.
-All of the configuration files are under the folder: configs/ve/inverse_problems

 For super-resolution: